Microsoft/azure-docs.cs-cz/articles/vs-azure-tools-storage-explorer-relnotes.md

     sudo apt-get dist-upgrade
     ```

-* Pro uživatele v Ubuntu č.
-17.04 budete muset nainstalovat GConf – to můžete udělat spuštěním následujících příkazů a následného restartování počítače:
+* For users on Ubuntu 17.04, you will need to install GConf - this can be done by running the following commands, and then restarting your machine:

     ```
     sudo apt-get install libgconf-2-4
     ```

-## <a name="version-095"></a>Verze 0.9.5
+## <a name="version-095"></a>Version 0.9.5
 02/06/2018

-### <a name="new"></a>Nová
+### <a name="new"></a>Novinka

-* Podpora pro snímky sdílené složky:
+* Support for File Shares snapshots:
-    * Vytvoření a Správa snímků sdílených složek.
+    * Create and manage snapshots for your File Shares.
-    * Když se budete učit snadno přepněte zobrazení mezi snímky sdílené složky.
+    * Easily switch views between snapshots of your File Shares as you explore.
-    * Obnovte předchozí verze svých souborů.
+    * Restore previous versions of your files.
-* Podpora pro Azure Data Lake Store Preview:
+* Preview support for Azure Data Lake Store:
-    * Připojení k vašim prostředkům ADLS v několika účtech.
+    * Connect to your ADLS resources across multiple accounts.
-    * K připojení a sdílení prostředků ADLS pomocí identifikátorů URI ADL.
+    * Connect to and share ADLS resources using ADL URIs.
-    * Provedení operace rekurzivně základní soubor nebo složku.
+    * Perform basic file/folder operations recursively.
-    * Připnout jednotlivé složky na rychlý přístup.
+    * Pin individual folders to Quick Access.
-    * Zobrazit statistiky složky.
+    * Display folder statistics.

-### <a name="fixes"></a>Opravy
+### <a name="fixes"></a>Fixes
-* Vylepšení výkonu při spuštění.
+* Startup performance improvements.
-* Různé opravy chyb.
+* Various bug fixes.

 ### <a name="known-issues"></a>Známé problémy
-* Průzkumník služby Storage nepodporuje účty služby AD FS.
+* Storage Explorer does not support ADFS accounts.
-* Při cílení na služby Azure Stack, odesílání určité soubory jako doplňovací objekty BLOB může selhat.
+* When targeting Azure Stack, uploading certain files as append blobs may fail.
-* Po kliknutí na tlačítko "Storno" na úkol, může trvat nějakou dobu tuto úlohu zrušit.
-Je to proto, že používáme popsanou práci filtru zrušit.
+* After clicking "Cancel" on a task, it may take a while for that task to cancel.
+This is because we are using the cancel filter work around described here.
-* Pokud se rozhodnete nesprávný certifikát PIN kód nebo čipová karta, je potřeba restartovat, aby měla zapomenout rozhodnutí Průzkumníka služby Storage.
+* If you choose the wrong PIN/Smartcard certificate, then you will need to restart in order to have Storage Explorer forget that decision.
-* Panel nastavení účtu může zobrazit, že budete muset znovu zadat přihlašovací údaje k filtrování předplatných.
+* The account settings panel may show that you need to reenter credentials to filter subscriptions.
-* Přejmenování objektů BLOB (jednotlivě nebo uvnitř kontejneru objektů blob přejmenováno) se nezachová snímky.
-Všechny ostatní vlastnosti a metadat pro objekty BLOB, soubory a entity jsou zachovány při přejmenování.
+* Renaming blobs (individually or inside a renamed blob container) does not preserve snapshots.
+All other properties and metadata for blobs, files, and entities are preserved during a rename.
-* I když Azure Stack v současné době nepodporuje sdílené složky, se zobrazí stále uzlu sdílených složek v účtu služby storage připojené služby Azure Stack.
+* Although Azure Stack doesn't currently support Files Shares, a File Shares node still appears under an attached Azure Stack storage account.
-* Elektronovým prostředí používané Průzkumníka služby Storage má potíže s hardwarovou akceleraci některé GPU (grafický procesor).
-Pokud Průzkumník služby Storage se zobrazuje hlavní okno prázdné (prázdné), můžete zkusit spustíte Průzkumníka služby Storage z příkazového řádku a zakázání GPU akceleraci tak, že přidáte `--disable-gpu` přepínače:
+* The Electron shell used by Storage Explorer has trouble with some GPU (graphics processing unit) hardware acceleration.
+If Storage Explorer is displaying a blank (empty) main window, you can try launching Storage Explorer from the command line and disabling GPU acceleration by adding the `--disable-gpu` switch:

     ```
     ./StorageExplorer.exe --disable-gpu
     ```

-* Pro uživatele v Ubuntu 14.04, budete muset ověřte, že je aktuální GCC – to můžete udělat spuštěním následujících příkazů a následného restartování počítače:
+* For users on Ubuntu 14.04, you will need to ensure GCC is up-to-date - this can be done by running the following commands, and then restarting your machine:

     ```
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test